teapotsoup/teapotsoup/README.md

 👋 Hello!
-I'm currently in erika, Hanyang University and I aim to be a front-end developer.
+I'm currently in ERICA, Hanyang University and I aim to be a front-end developer.

 Although I have experienced various languages(c, java, etc), I am currently studying React and JavaScript.